Listen to the intro:

 Zurich will pay your premiums if you’re injured or too ill to work for more than 13 weeks.

-Which isn’t a huge help if you’re only paying a tenner a month, though it could be really worth it if you’ve a hefty premium (say €150 a month).
-That way, you can keep your insurance and spend the €150 on something else, like food or the mortgage.
+This isn’t a huge help if you’re only paying a tenner a month, though it could be worth it if you have a hefty premium (say €150 a month).
+That way, you can keep your insurance and spend €150 on something else, like food or the mortgage.

 The other insurers don’t offer it.